twop/shelv/docs/scratchpad/yc-application.md

 Both of us have been working on Shelv as a side project for over a year now.
 There have been periods where one of us has been between jobs and has worked on it full-time, but for the most part it has been a side-project while working day jobs.

-Our original thinking was to launch Shelv on Apple App Store and slowly grow revenue (as an indie project), but as we continued development, our vision kept expanding and we realized a much bigger vision and potential impact this project could have.
+Our original thinking was to launch Shelv on the Apple App Store and slowly grow revenue (as an indie project), but as we continued development, our vision kept expanding, and we realized a much bigger vision and potential impact this project could have.

 **What tech stack are you using, or planning to use, to build this product?**